top of page

 Creating an Antenna Pattern Using a Graphical Editor

 Using the digitizer, you can quickly draw an antenna pattern from a blank antenna pattern in a logarithmic or linear scale.
-Blank templates can be opened for the horizontal and vertical antenna pattern with a tool.
-Next, you must specify the values of the antenna pattern on the blank template in accordance with the step-by-step instructions outlined in the section Digitizing the antenna image.
+Blank templates can be opened for the horizontal and vertical antenna pattern with the tool .
+Next, you must specify the values of the antenna pattern on the blank template in accordance with the step-by-step instructions outlined in the section on Digitizing the antenna image.

 05.png